How to Send Multiple Photos and Snaps in Snapchat

 - Tap “Add” to add it to your story.

-- That’s okay, because you’ll post all your snaps together to make a complete story as soon as you’ve finished all your posts.
-Once you have completed your Snapchat story and are ready to upload the completed product, turn airplane mode off and re-enable your Wi-Fi connection.
+- You made your snaps, but they haven’t posted yet.
+That’s okay, because you’ll post all your snaps together to make a complete story as soon as you’ve finished all your posts.
+Once you have completed your Snapchat story and are ready to upload the completed product, turn Airplane mode off and re-enable your Wi-Fi connection.
 Then, go to your story page.

-- When the Wi-Fi reconnects, next to each snap you’ve done in airplane mode, touch tap to retry each snap you want to show up in your Snapchat story.
-This way, they get posted one after another in the intended way you want your fellow snappers to view them.
+- When the Wi-Fi reconnects, you’ll see “Tap to retry” next to each snap you’ve taken in Airplane mode.
+Touch “Tap to retry” for each snap you want to show up in your Snapchat story.
+This way, they get posted one after another in the way you want your fellow snappers to view them.

-There you have it—you’ve now gotten schooled on how to send multiple photos in a chat conversation and you know how to make a complete story to post to your story page in Snapchat all at once.
+There you have it—you’ve now learned how to send multiple photos in a chat conversation, and you know how to post a complete story to your story page in Snapchat all at once.

 We hope you enjoyed this post.
 If you know of any other cool Snapchat tips and tricks, let us know.
-Check back often as we bring you more useful, fun, and helpful tech information you need to keep you in the game.
+(We’ve got more, too, including how to change the text on your snaps and how to get more filters.)
+Check back often as we bring you more useful, fun, and helpful tech information to keep you in the game.